 The Aldwych Station Experience

 Following on from my first recent experience in the hidden underworld of Down Street Station, which was used by Churchill as a secret bunker during World War Two – this time I’m underground where the masses of ordinary people took wartime shelter.
 The Strand Station was built to the same basic Leslie Green designs as were many other stations including Down Street, Leicester Square, Covent Garden, Camden Town, Hampstead, Elephant and Castle and Oxford Circus to name but a few.
-Originally opened in 1907, as the Strand Station, before a change of name to “Aldwych” during May 1915, to avoid any confusion (the Northern Line at Charing Cross was also called “Strand” before being renamed Charing Cross) .
+Originally opened in 1907, as the Strand Station, before a change of name to “Aldwych” during May 1915, to avoid any confusion (the Northern Line at Charing Cross was also called “Strand” before being renamed Charing Cross).
 Both Surrey Street and the Strand entrances had “Piccadilly Tube” on their facades when the station first opened.
 Not long afterwards, these were changed to “Piccadilly RLY” as the Underground Electric Railways Company of London (UERL) disliked the word “Tube.”
 You could say that Aldwych has been a tube curiosity since opening.
-Fearing that the station would be little used, economy was sought during construction.
+Fearing that the station would be little used, the economy was sought during construction.
 Only one set of stairs and passages to the platforms were completed and only about half the platform area (at the south end where the short trains would stop) had tiles.
 The remaining passages were left incomplete and never opened, all passengers using what would have been the exit passages to access platforms or lifts.

 Our volunteer tour guides, Steve, Audrey and John were delighted to show us around, explaining that Aldwych Station is 110 feet deep and coincidently almost one-hundred and ten years old.
-The side of the station has a small underground steam which flows from the well at St Clements Danes, (underneath what is now Strand Passage) down to the river Thames.
-This area of the city before building began was mainly rundown slums or rookeries which were close to the plush theatres, along the Strand and Covent Garden.
-Most of the slums were cleared and a new wide modern roadway was built from Holborn to the Aldwych , which was to become Kingsway.
+The side of the station has a small underground stream which flows from the well at St Clements Danes, (underneath what is now Strand Passage) down to the river Thames.
+This area of the city before building began was mainly rundown slums or rookeries which were close to the plush theatres, along with the Strand and Covent Garden.
+Most of the slums were cleared and a new wide modern roadway was built from Holborn to the Aldwych, which was to become Kingsway.
 It was suggested in the late 1890’s a train line should be cut beneath the Kingsway to meet-up with the busy Kings Cross trains going to Holborn.
 The Piccadilly line was created by the merger of two separate Tube projects.
 They were linked at Holborn to create the Great Northern, Piccadilly and Brompton Railway (GNP&BR) which was opened between Hammersmith and Finsbury Park in 1906.

 The Holborn – Strand line was to become self-contained with two platforms at Holborn instead of one as originally planned.
 A single trailing junction would link the branch to the eastbound main line just north of the station to facilitate stock movements.
 The second platform would be a shorter platform, which would allow two simultaneous services to run between Holborn and the Strand.